scottiemcgrath/quasar_or_blob/README.md

 neural_network.py contains my neural network module and tests. some of the tests were originally written by my professor.
-I copy and pasted them, then modified them slightly to fit my code.
+With his permission, I copy and pasted them, then modified them slightly to fit my code.

 solutions.ipynb contains preprocessing and the training iterations for the neural network.